Theatre as a Therapeutic Act: Transform Your Life through Autobiographical Therapeutic Performance

 • 36 Continuing Education (CE) Credits are available for Psychologists, MFTs, LPCCs and LCSWs for an additional $75 fee.

 • CE credits for psychologists are provided by the Spiritual Competency Academy (SCA) which is co-sponsoring this program.
 The Spiritual Competency Academy is approved by the American Psychological Association to sponsor continuing education for psychologists.
-SCA maintains responsibility for this program and its content.
+Spiritual Competency Academy maintains responsibility for this program and its content.

 • The California Board of Behavioral Sciences accepts CE credits for LCSW, LPCC, LEP, and LMFT license renewal for programs offered by approved sponsors of CE by the American Psychological Association.

 • SCA is approved by the California Board of Registered Nursing (BRN Provider CEP16887) for licensed nurses in California.
-RNs must retain this document for 4 years after the course concludes.
+RNs must retain their certificate of attendance for 4 years after the course concludes.

 DRAMA THERAPY TECHNIQUES & TRAINING IN ACTION